theamanone/TabSense/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⭐ Support TabSense

+If you find TabSense useful:
+- Star this repository ⭐
+- Share with friends and colleagues
+- Report issues or suggest features
+- Contribute to development

 ## 📧 Contact

 Aman - [@theamanone](https://github.com/theamanone)

 Project Link: [https://github.com/theamanone/TabSense](https://github.com/theamanone/TabSense)

-## ⭐ Support

-If you find TabSense useful, please consider:
-- Giving it a star on GitHub ⭐
-- Sharing it with friends and colleagues
-- Contributing to its development
-- Reporting any issues or suggesting features